jakeefleming/Financy/README.md

 6) Landing Page - Page seen when first entering website

 ## Setup
-TODO: how to get the project dev environment up and running, npm install etc

 1) Use npm install
 2) npm run build
 Can also do npm run dev locally